-&lt;sup>1 European Credit Transfer System
+1 European Credit Transfer System

-Data for part A, regarding the transposition of knowledge for the course selected as case for this paper, comes in the form of audio recordings of meetings, as well as documents, both external (e.g. curricular guidelines) and those produced by the participants internal to the development of the special educational program.
+curricular guidelines) and those produced by the participants internal to the development of the special educational program.
 Both recordings and documents have been inventoried and coded using the qualitative data analysis software NVivo.
 Excerpts offering insight into the transposition process have been coded according to its (disciplinary) position or lack thereof, and impact on the realized course curriculum and course description.